-As this volume grows year after year, it has become practically impossible for people to meaningfully engage with each message they receive.
+As this volume grows yearly, it has become practically impossible for people to engage meaningfully with each message they receive.
 Most emails receive a passing glance at best unless they have that special something that catches the eye.

 Gather the Information You Will Need for Your First Campaign

-With so many messages received each day, reading and managing emails can take up more than a quarter of the workweek.
-As people sift through the enormous number of messages sent each day, what captures their eye?
+With so many messages received daily, reading and managing emails can take up more than a quarter of the workweek.
+What captures their eye as people sift through the enormous number of messages sent each day?
 What drives someone to open an email from you?
-What would make them want to click through the links and engage with the content?
+What would make them want to click the links and engage with the content?
 Answering this question is the key to creating SMART goals for your campaign.

 A SMART goal is a measured goal that efficiently leads you in the direction of what you want to accomplish.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-bound.

-Your buyer’s journey will help you figure out what type of emails to send at each step of your sales funnel.
+Your buyer’s journey will help you determine what type of emails to send at each sales funnel step.
 Email subscribers are typically receptive to particular types of content, and not others, at various stages of the buying journey.
 They may like exploring their challenges at the awareness stage, for example, while exploring solutions at the consideration stage.
 Your emails have to go beyond simply advertising your products to supporting your customers and addressing their pain points.

 Select the Best Platform for Your Email Marketing Campaigns

 Long gone are the days of sending out marketing emails one by one.
-Now we have efficient platforms that streamline this process, such as Hubspot and Klaviyo.
-They make for Shopify that much easier.
+Now, we have efficient platforms that streamline this process, such as Hubspot and Klaviyo.
+They make Shopify that much easier.
 When integrated with your Shopify store, an impressive email app can help you perfect and automate your email marketing campaigns.
 It allows you to tailor your messages to your audience.
-And, target the right people using powerful segmentation tools.
+And target the right people using powerful segmentation tools.

 You can also automatically send out messages on a schedule or according to specific parameters you set.
-Through real-time website tracking capabilities, you can craft your campaigns around visitor behaviors.
+You can craft your campaigns around visitor behaviors through real-time website tracking capabilities.
 For example, cart abandonment or even browse abandonment.
 Platforms like Hubspot and Klaviyo act as a partner in driving engagement and optimizing your messaging to help ensure you achieve your email marketing goals for your Shopify store.
 They empower email marketing for Shopify merchants.

 Perfect Your Subject Lines and Email Preview Text

 Although it can do the job for you, it’s important to customize the preview text.
-If you want to make the biggest impact, this text needs to differ from the email content, which is what is used for preview text when you do not add your own.
-A short blurb that highlights your current sales, newest products or otherwise makes people curious about your email content tends to work best.
+If you want to make the biggest impact, this text must differ from the email content, which is used for preview text when you do not add your own.
+A short blurb that highlights your current sales, newest products, or otherwise makes people curious about your email content tends to work best.
 You may need to run tests to see what drives interest for your target audience.

-When it comes to your subject lines, testing is definitely the best way to go.
+Testing is the best way to go when it comes to your subject lines.
 Almost half of all marketers run regular email subject line tests to see what their target audience responds to.
-Great subject lines for ecommerce email marketing campaigns may share current offers, refer to relevant trending topics or express urgency to the reader.
+Great subject lines for ecommerce email marketing campaigns may share current offers, refer to relevant trending topics, or express urgency to the reader.

 Establish Effective Sender and Recipient Names for Your Marketing Efforts

-Good or bad, your email sender and recipient names can make a huge impact on your target audience.
+Good or bad, your email sender and recipient names can greatly impact your target audience.
 Good or bad, depending on which way you choose to go.
-Many business owners tend to leave the sender name as their email address or real name.
-This leads them to miss the opportunity to connect with their clients on a one to one basis.
+Many business owners leave the sender's name as their email address or real name.
+This leads them to miss the opportunity to connect with their clients one-to-one.

 Customizing the recipient name can also help drive engagement as it helps personalize the message to each person in your target audience.
 You can automate the personalization of email recipient names within your selected email campaign management software program.
 Go beyond putting their first name after the opening greeting by incorporating it into the body of the email or even the subject line on occasion.